 Deck the Halls – It’s hard to know how much is too much when it comes to decorating your office cubicle – so why not go all out?
 Turn it into a competition where the winner has the most ridiculous display.
 Decorating gives you a chance to be creative and helps you get into the holiday spirit.

 Holiday Karaoke – Drinking and singing is a classic way of bonding with co-workers, although it can be difficult to get to know someone in a noisy bar.
 So why not do karaoke the way it was meant to be done?
-Head to your local Chinatown to rent a karaoke room.
+Head to your local Chinatown to rent a karaoke room, or even better, get one of those karaoke systems for professional use!
+You could avoid room charges and wouldn’t have a time limit.
 This way only your colleagues will be subjected to your wailing rendition of Wonderwall.
 (A suggestion from Glen Loveland from Chinese Central Television.)
-A great idea here is to buy a few headsets, and have attendees listen to the music on a headset, while singing along.
+You could also use the machine whenever you like, no need to try and find a room somewhere.
+Every birthday or Christmas you can get the machine out.
+A great idea here is to buy a few headsets, and have attendees listen to the music on a headset while singing along.
 It allows people to feel “free in the moment”, so you can accurately assess who is the best singer.
 Office headsets are perfect for this, as they also double up as working headsets for the office.

 Pamper Yourself – Treat yourself to a group manicure at the office with Citymani, a company that sends manicurists to your office or home.
 This could be a great way to spend the last Friday afternoon before Christmas.
 They also provide a mini bar service so you can relax and enjoy yourself before the winter break.